Expand your portfolio with a buy to let mortgage

 If you have a lower than average credit score, or a history of poor money management, you may find that your application is rejected by some of the more mainstream lenders, as you present too much of a risk.
 To increase your chances of finding a great BTL mortgage deal, take active steps to clean up your credit file and settle as many of your debts as you can before starting your BTL mortgage application.

-For more information on applying for a mortgage with adverse credit, and advice to help you improve and protect your credit rating, click here.
+For specialist mortgage advice and information on applying for a mortgage with adverse credit, and advice to help you improve and protect your credit rating, click here.

 Lenders are traditionally more wary about lending to first-time property investors, as inexperienced Buy to Let purchasers pose more of a risk.